TIME-DEPENDENT RATINGS

 CLEMSON IN POSSESSION:

-SHOT SELECTION: The shot preferences of these two teams are somewhat similar on this end of the floor.
-The Clemson offense exhibits a slight preference for perimeter shots over inside ones, while the Miami defense similarly surrenders more opportunities from the outside.
-Against the Miami defense, this site projects that the shot makeup of the Clemson offense will be 38.7% three-pointers (0.5% above the D1 average), 26.1% mid-range jumpers (0.6% below the D1 average), and 35.2% near-proximity twos (0.1% above the D1 average).
+SHOT SELECTION: The Clemson offense demonstrates a balance of outside and inside attempts, while the Miami defense typically allows a few more chances from the perimeter than from the paint.
+Against the Miami defense, this site projects that the shot makeup of the Clemson offense will be 38.5% three-pointers (0.2% below the D1 average), 23.9% mid-range jumpers (0.8% below the D1 average), and 37.6% near-proximity twos (1.0% above the D1 average).

 REBOUNDING: Clemson has a massive rebounding advantage on this end of the floor.
-Clemson has the fingerprint of a team that's above-average, yet not outstanding, on the offensive glass.
-They're also quite proficient at scoring quickly off of their second-chance opportunities (rated 72nd in the country in second-chance conversion percentage).
-Their opponent in this matchup, Miami, has the appearance of a team whose defensive rebounding abilities are a bit subpar, and they're likewise horrendous when rating defensive second-chance conversion percentage (ranked 351st in D1 there).
+Clemson appears to do a pretty decent job on the offensive boards.
+They're also quite proficient at scoring quickly off of their second-chance opportunities (rated 67th in the country in second-chance conversion percentage).
+Miami, meanwhile, is relatively mediocre when it comes to eliminating second-chance opportunities, but they've been very ineffective stopping opponents from scoring on offensive putbacks (ranked #324 in defensive second-chance conversion rate).

-FREE THROWS: This looks to be somewhat of a stalemate.
-Clemson obtains a fairly average number of chances from the charity stripe (nationally ranked #146 in free throw attempt rate), though they're above-average shooters from there (75.2%, 93rd in the country).
-As for the opposition, the Miami D does a solid job keeping foes off the foul line and ranks 73rd in the country in defensive free throw attempt rate.
+FREE THROWS: Clemson will probably acquire fewer free throw attempts than normal in this encounter.
+They're usually a team that obtains a fairly average number of chances from the charity stripe (nationally ranked #181 in free throw attempt rate), though they're very impressive converting from there (77.3%, 34th in the country).
+As for the opposition, the Miami D does an exceptional job keeping foes off the foul line and ranks 18th in the country in defensive free throw attempt rate.

 MIAMI IN POSSESSION:

-SHOOTING PERCENTAGE: Miami has been converting field goals at a solid rate and is rated our #67 team in overall field goal percentage this season.
-Meanwhile, the Clemson defense has done exceptional work to keep opponents' shooting percentages in check (nationally ranked #19 in defensive field goal conversion rate).
-On this end of the court, the Clemson defense gets the analytical nod in mid-range shooting, while the two units rate fairly evenly in both three-point shooting and near-proximity shooting.
-We expect Miami to shoot 34.0% from behind the arc (0.3% above the D1 average), 35.0% from mid-range locations (4.7% below the D1 average), 60.1% from near-proximity (2.4% above the D1 average), and 42.5% overall (1.2% below the D1 average).
+SHOOTING PERCENTAGE: Miami has been a bit above the D1 average in floor shooting this year and is rated our #80 team in overall field goal percentage.
+Meanwhile, the Clemson defense has done well to keep their opponents' shooting percentages down (rated our #37 team in defensive field goal percentage this year).
+On this end of the court, the Miami offense has the ratings advantage in mid-range shooting, the Clemson defense has the edge in three-point shooting, while the two units rate fairly evenly in near-proximity shooting.
+We expect Miami to shoot 29.5% from behind the arc (4.6% below the D1 average), 40.8% from mid-range locations (3.3% above the D1 average), 60.3% from near-proximity (1.5% above the D1 average), and 43.1% overall (0.9% below the D1 average).

-TURNOVERS: Miami will likely keep the basketball very secure against this Clemson defense.
-When in possession, Miami protects the basketball pretty well and won't cough up the rock too many times.
-Their field goal attempt rate is well above-average (rated 48th in the country), while their rating for potential quick points allowed off of steals is very solid (38th in the country).
+TURNOVERS: The Miami offense has a small advantage over the Clemson defense in the turnover game on this end.
+On offense, Miami exemplifies ball-security to a degree slightly superior to the average NCAA team.
+Their field goal attempt rate is very respectable (rated 89th in the country), while their rating for potential quick points allowed off of steals is very solid (62nd in the country).
 Meanwhile, the Clemson defense demonstrates fairly balanced pressure and shouldn't be considered overly conservative or aggressive.

-FREE THROWS: The Miami offense won't see the free throw line very often in this contest.
-They're typically a team that obtains a fairly average number of chances from the charity stripe (239th in the country in free throw attempt rate), though they're capable of inflicting loads of damage from there (80.4%, ranked #16 in Division I).
-Meanwhile, the Clemson D has been excellent at minimizing opponents' free throw opportunities, ranking 14th in the NCAA in defensive free throw attempt rate.
+FREE THROWS: There almost certainly won't be many chances at the foul line for the Miami offense here.
+They're typically a team that won't get to the charity stripe very often (298th in the country in free throw attempt rate), though they're pretty good at converting their foul shots (75.3%, ranked #73 in Division I).
+Meanwhile, the Clemson D has been excellent at minimizing opponents' free throw opportunities, ranking 19th in the NCAA in defensive free throw attempt rate.

 THE X-FACTORS: